whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-3A.md

 ### Condition

-{{ "On a ship, or in a navigational laboratory, given notices to mariners and uncorrected charts, and publications." | markdownify }}
+On a ship, or in a navigational laboratory, given notices to mariners and uncorrected charts, and publications.

 ### Performance requirement